UGANDA HUMAnitarian, EVANGELISM, discipleship PROJeCT

-Project Description: Uganda has endured some of the worst atrocities over the past 30 years that has created a human crisis beyond measure.
-Many churches and Christian Organizations have been working to help orphans, single moms, hunger, aids patients, and other desperate human needs to share the love of Christ.
+Uganda has endured some of the worst atrocities over the past 30 years, creating a human crisis beyond measure.
+Many churches and Christian Organizations have been working to help orphans, single moms, hunger needs, AIDS patients, and other desperate human needs to share the love of Christ.
 Caring for orphan kids and educating them using God’s word and love to meet their physical and emotional needs.
 They are the next generation of believers that will carry the gospel to their own people, if we will be obedient to take it to them and share it with them.